GoogleCloudPlatform/java-docs-samples/bigtable/use-cases/fraudDetection/README.md

 The data is separated over two column families.
 Having multiple column families allows for different garbage collection policies (See garbage collection section).
 Moreover, it is used to group data that is often queried together.

-**Demographics Column Family:** This column family contains the demographics data for customers.
+**Demographics Column Family:** This column family contains the demographic data for customers.
 Usually, each customer will have one value for each column in this column family.

 **History Column Family:** This column family contains the historical transaction that this specific user had before.
 The dataflow pipeline aggregates the data in this column family and sends them along with the demographics data to the ML model.